 Occasionally, a student may receive an offer of employment by the placement agency during the field placement.
-If this happens, the student needs to contact the UT field coordinator immediately to discuss the risks involved with accepting a paid position at the agency.
-Additionally, students will be required to follow the steps above.
+Students who have been at their field agency for at least four weeks are eligible for an Employment Based placement at their agency as part of their current field placement.
+If this happens, the student needs to contact the Field Coordinator immediately to discuss the risks involved with accepting a paid position at the agency.
+Additionally, students will be required to follow the steps above for Employment Based placements.